 How to Promote Your BOGO Deal in WooCommerce

-Now that you have created the buy one get one free offer, the next step is to promote it across your website so that your customers can find and use it.
+Now you’ve created a ‘buy one get one’ coupon, the next step is to promote that coupon across your online marketplace so shoppers can find it, and use it.

 It comes with beautiful lightbox popups where you can show your coupon codes.
-You can even use OptinMonster’s smart page targeting features, you can display the coupon on specific products or across your website.
+You can even use OptinMonster’s smart page targeting features to show the coupon on specific products only.

-For details see our tutorial on how to create a coupon popup in WordPress.
+For details, please see our tutorial on how to create a coupon popup in WordPress.

-Apart from popups, OptinMonster also allows you to promote your BOGO deals using floating bars, countdown timers, inline optins, and slide-in popups.
+Apart from popups, you can also promote your BOGO deals using OptinMonster’s floating bars, countdown timers, in-line optins, slide-in popups, and more.

-We hope this tutorial has helped you learn how to create a WooCommerce BOGO “Buy One Get One” free offer.
+We hope this article helped you learn how to create a WooCommerce BOGO ‘Buy One Get One’ free offer.
 You can also go through our guide on the best live chat software for small businesses and how to track website visitors to your WordPress site.